asyaharoyan/brainon-django/README.md

 ![Views](static/media/views-courses.png)

-Settings file has been validated woithout any errors
+The settings file has been validated without any errors

 ![Settings](static/media/settings-main.png)